mikaelvesavuori/figmagic-example/readme.md

 - Add props and event handling for demo form functionality
 - Add disabled styling to Checkbox and Button
 - Write a component (DemoForm) that composes the individual elements as per the component in the template
-- Add some minor changes due to the nature of Typescript.
+- Minor changes due to the nature of Typescript.